MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/New-AzureRmVMConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmVMConfig** cmdlet creates a configurable local virtual machine object for azure_2.
+The **New-AzureRmVMConfig** cmdlet creates a configurable local virtual machine object for Azure.
 Other cmdlets can be used to configure a virtual machine object, such as Set-AzureRmVMOperatingSystem, Set-AzureRmVMSourceImage, Add-AzureRmVMNetworkInterface, and Set-AzureRmVMOSDisk.

 ## EXAMPLES